BSData/bsdata/README.md

 * `<project directory>/src/main/resources/` folder contains configuration files for each Maven profile
     * `.../java/` files are general config used by the java app and are copied into the `WEB-INF/classes/` folder upon build/deploy.
     * `.../webapp/` files are used to configure the application server and are copied into the `WEB-INF` folder upon build/deploy.
-    * Tbere are folders inside each of the above corresponding to each Maven profile.

 * `<project directory>/src/main/webapp/` folder contains the web front end
     * HTML and CSS